gI0baI/fast-flags/README.md

 ```

 ### Set Camera Zoom Limit
-Allows you to set your camera's max zoom limit; does not work on games with customized zoom limits.
+Allows you to set your camera's max zoom limit.
+Does not work on games with customized zoom limits.

 ```json
 "FIntCameraMaxZoomDistance": 16384